alinea’s safeguarding policy

 “Responsible Officer” means the Representative who is accountable for execution of the Company policy.

-“Safeguarding Focal Point” refers to the person within an office or a Project who has formal responsibility for safeguarding concerns.
+“Safeguarding Focal Point” refers to the person within an office or a Project who has responsibility for communicating about safeguarding issues with her/his team and supporting the Team Leader/Chief of Party to embed safeguarding across the team concerns.

-“Sexual Exploitation” means any actual or attempted abuse of a position of vulnerability, differential power, or trust, for sexual purposes, including, but not limited to, profiting monetarily, socially or politically from the Sexual Exploitation of another.
-This definition incudes human trafficking and modern slavery.
-Under UN regulations it includes transactional sex, solicitation of transactional sex and exploitative relationship.
+“Sexual Exploitation” means any actual or attempted abuse of a position of vulnerability, differential power or trust for sexual purposes, including, but not limited to, profiting monetarily, socially or politically from the sexual exploitation of another.
+For example, coercing individuals into engaging in sexual activities in exchange for aid, services, employment opportunities, or other benefits.

-“Sexual Harassment” A continuum[1] of unacceptable and unwelcome behaviours and practices of a sexual nature that may include, but are not limited to, sexual suggestions or demands, requests for sexual favours and sexual, verbal or physical conduct or gestures.
-It is conduct that violates a person’s dignity, or which is, or might reasonably be perceived as being intimidating, hostile, degrading, humiliating or offensive.
+“Sexual Harassment” means a range of unacceptable and unwelcome behaviours and practices of a sexual nature that may include, but are not limited to, sexual suggestions or demands, requests for ‘sexual favours’, sexual, verbal or physical conduct, or gestures that are or might reasonably be perceived as offensive or humiliating.
+This includes jokes, comments or messages of a sexual nature; suggestive looks, staring or leering; display of or circulation of pornographic material.
+Sexual harassment can take place in the work environment or in communities and public spaces.

 “Survivor” means a person who has been abused or exploited.
 The term ‘survivor’ is often used in preference to ‘victim’ as it implies strength, resilience and the capacity to survive, however it is the individual’s choice how they wish to identify themselves.